purpleclay/imds-mock/docs/configure/spot.md

 !!! info "Handling hibernation a little differently"

-    A hibernate interruption notice does not provide a two minute warning and is effective immediately.
-It therefore should not be accessible through the `spot/instance-action` metadata category.
-However, as the mock will remain running, this category will be available and contain details of when the hibernation was initiated.
+    A hibernate interruption notice does not provide a two-minute warning and is effective immediately.
+It, therefore, should not be accessible through the `spot/instance-action` metadata category.
+However, as the mock will remain running, this category will be available and contain details of the hibernation interruption.